A lot can happen in one year. A lot.

 Please note that these figures are best estimates and do not reflect my actual income for the year because income from the months of November and December may change as some companies do not pay until 30 to 60 days later because of the potential for refunds.

-Here, I’ll give you a rough idea of what kind of expenses I’ve had.
+Here, I’ll also give you a rough idea of what kind of expenses I’ve had.
 In total, I’ve spent over $20,000.
 That may seem like a lot, but just to be clear, most of these expenses are expenses that were made after my business was already created and generating an income.
 The total startup cost, including the domain, hosting, paypal (payments pro) and shopping cart fees, and even the creation of my eBook, was less than $200 bucks.

 At the beginning, creating the business did eat up a lot of time, but I knew it was all an investment.